juanpabloaj/fromcommandlinebot/README.md

 ![Imgur](http://i.imgur.com/fRTDMRq.png)

-Use this token to send messages from the command line to the telegram chat.
+Use this token to send messages from the command line to a telegram chat.

     curl -d "{\"token\":\"012xyz\",\"msg\":\"hello from curl $(date)\"}" \
     -H "Content-Type: application/json" https://fromcommandlinebot-jyisywyext.now.sh